mhowlett/NNanomsg/README.md

 ## NNanomsg

-This is a very lightweight wrapper around the Nanomsg C API which makes it callable from .NET languages.
+This is a very lightweight wrapper around the <a href="http://nanomsg.org">nanomsg.org</a> C API which makes it callable from .NET languages.

 It works (without recompiling) on both Windows and Linux (the latter using mono).